librato/api-docs/source/includes/_metrics.md

     "next_time" : 1305562061
 }
 ```

+>Note: In order to receive a `next_time` value, ensure you aren't including a `count` value in your request.

 If a request does not include an explicit count and the matched data range includes more points than the maximum return size, then the response will include a pagination hint.
 In this case the response will include a parameter `next_time` in the `query` top-level response section.
 The `next_time` will be set to the epoch second start time of the next matching element of the original request.
 This hint serves two purposes: